Below you will find an overview of all types of research Flanders Make offers.

 Technology Transfer (TETRA)

-TETRA projects aim to translate recently available knowledge into concrete, useful information so that the target group can innovate faster and more efficiently.
-This may involve new technology, recently completed research or existing knowledge from another domain or sector.
+TETRA projects aim to translate recently available knowledge (new technology, recently completed research or existing knowledge from another domain or sector) into concrete, useful information so that the target group can innovate faster and more efficiently in the short term after the project.

-The target group for the project results are Flemish companies and/or non-profit organisations.
-The projects have at least an economic finality (to be translated into competitiveness, employment and investment by companies in Flanders).
-In addition, the project can address a social challenge.
+The target group for the project results are Flemish companies and/or non-profit organizations.
+The projects have at least an economic finality (to be translated into competitiveness, employment and investments by companies in Flanders).
+In addition, the project can address a societal challenge.

 Collective R&D and collective dissemination of knowledge (COOCK)